nu7hatch/go-web-services-london-go-meetup/draft.md

     err = t.ExecuteTemplate(out, "T",
          "<script>alert('you have been pwned')</script>")

-But to be hones, I have no clue how it works because I was never using it.
+But to be honest, I have no clue how it works because I was never using it.
 I strongly believe that there's no sense in building full stack applications in Go the way we used to do this in Ruby, simply because of it's static typing.
 I think that instead we